 The Dodd-Frank Act, enacted in 2010 following the financial crisis, imposed new corporate governance and disclosure requirements in the area of executive compensation.
-Publicly-traded companies must include a non-binding resolution in their annual proxy statements asking shareholders to approve, in a non-binding vote, the compensation of their executive officers.
+Publicly traded companies must include a nonbinding resolution in their annual proxy statements asking shareholders to approve, in a nonbinding vote, the compensation of their executive officers.
+Companies must include a separate nonbinding resolution every six years to determine whether the say-on-pay votes will occur every one, two or three years.